Use this median calculator to easily calculate the median of a set of numbers, a.k.a. the "middle number". Median finder with detailed explanations.

 Despite the obvious differences, all three have the same mean: $57,705.88, which an outsider without access to the full data and poor understanding of statistics might interpret to mean they are essentially the same.
 The medians, however, calculated using our median calculator, reveal a much different picture:

-The medians show us that in Company B only 50% of salaries are above $23,000, while in company A 50% of salaries are above $41,000 and in Company C 50% of salaries are above $49,000.
+The medians show us that in Company B 50% of salaries are above just $23,000, while in company A half of the salaries are above $41,000 and in Company C is even better with half of workers getting $49,000 or more.
 So, if you had the choice to become an employee of one of these companies and would know that your salary would be randomly assigned based off existing salaries, then based on the median your best bet from the point of minimizing the risk for a very low salary, is company C. However, if you want to take the downside risk and enjoy the upside gains, you might choose company B, as there you have a chance to end up with a $450,000 yearly pay.
 You would have no such advantage if you were only looking at the arithmetic mean.